streamsniperrty/2026-Plasma-Hyprland-Config/README.md

 - Arimo (sans-serif)
 - Tinos (serif)
 - Cousine (monospace)

+## Sway Configuration

+Install the following packages for sway.
+- fish
+- nvim
+- rofi
+- kitty
+- Hermit Monospaced Font

+Copy the config files for fish, nvim, rofi, and kitty in the appropriate locations.

 ### Installating Rofi
 This is documented on the official repo: https://github.com/adi1090x/rofi